LUKKIEN/stylelint-config-lukkien/README.md

 This repository contains the following packages:

-* stylelint-config-lukkien - based guidelines for CSS and basic SCSS usage.
+* stylelint-config-lukkien - guidelines for CSS and basic SCSS usage.
+* stylelint-config-lukkien-scss - additional guidelines for SCSS usage.

 ## [License](LICENSE)